eyalfish/ARTOVeQ/README.md

 ## Available Files:

-_adaptivecb.py_
+'adaptivecb.py

 This file serves as the main simulation for this project, with all other simulations based on it.

 Inside, you will find the entire Deep Learning pipeline, including data preparation and preprocessing, the adaptive quantizer, and the training function.
 This is followed by a script that trains the model and performs inference.
 The file includes three flag variables: 'use_VQVAE', 'use_split', and 'mixed_resolution'.
 Each flag variable corresponds to a specific simulation setting as described in the research article.

 These flag variables determine the forward pass through the ARTOVeQ model:
   -If all the flag variables are set to false, the model uses the standard forward function.
   -If 'use_VQVAE' is set to true, the model uses the 'forward_with_vqvae' function.